Home / Clientside & SDKs

 import { renderFields } from "@highnoteplatform/card-viewer"; const { unmount } = await renderFields({ clientToken: "client token from server", // This is the same paymentCardId used to generate the token paymentCardId: "PAYMENT_CARD_ID", // This allows a user to click and copy the value of a field.
 Enabled by default enableClipboard: true, // Only needed is clipboard is enabled onCopyToClipboardSuccess: ({ field }) => { console.log(`${field} value copied!`); // cardNumber value copied! }, onError: (error) => { // Handle errors }, // Specify the individual fields to render data into elements: { cardNumber: { selector: "#cardNumber", }, cvv: { selector: "#cvv", }, expirationDate: { selector: "#expirationDate", }, }, });

-If your application enforces a Content Security Policy, you will need to set the frame-src
+If your application enforces a Content Security Policy, you must set the frame-src

-header (docs) to allow iframes from the Highnote domain.
+header to allow iframes from the Highnote domain:

 Content-Security-Policy: frame-src https://sdk.highnoteplatform.com/